In this post, we will talk about the location of the Temporary Internet Files Cache folder in Windows 11/10.

 C:\Users\<username>\AppData\Local\Microsoft\Edge\User Data\Default\Cache

-Now the question which naturally arises is: Why did Microsoft decide to give the status of a Protected System Files / Folder to it?
+Microsoft decided to give the status of a Protected System Folder

-The ‘Temporary Internet Files’ folder (Cache) is, after all, a hotbed and a breeding ground for Virus, Trojan Downloaders and other malware downloaded from the Internet.
+The ‘Temporary Internet Files’ folder (Cache) is, a hotbed and a breeding ground for Viruses, Trojan Downloaders, and other malware downloaded from the Internet.
 Apart from your ‘Windows’ folder, this is one folder where one can expect to find most such malware files.
-So why is such a ‘hotbed’ being given such protection, when even some Windows DLL’s are not accorded such privileges?

 Browsing the Internet can expose one to certain security risks.
 You could end up with malware on your PC or have a Trojan downloader surreptitiously download an unwanted program, or you could even find your browser hijacked!
 By clicking a link, innocently, in an e-mail or even mistyping a web address, you can find your browser visiting a ‘hostile’ site.

 To mitigate these threats, the browser runs in Protected Mode.
-And the Cache is now considered as a virtual folder with the same low privilege.
+The Cache is now considered as a virtual folder with the same low privilege.

 Generally speaking, in Windows, processes run with integrity levels as defined by MIC (Mandatory Integrity Control) Feature.
 ‘Protected Mode’ runs as a ‘Low Privilege’ process.
 This prevents the browser from writing to areas of the file system or the Registry that require a higher privilege!
 What then happens, is that Windows creates a set of folders and files, for use with Protected Mode’.